-The first appearing of this acronym in public was in 1977 when a Newcastle journalist spent the night in prison.
-Eric Partridge documented the ACAB acronym written on prison walls.
-He published the book “The Dictionary of Catchphrases,” where it is written that the acronym is from the early 1970th and can’t be older until the full meaning of words coming from 1920.
-British punk band the 4 Skins populated the acronym ACAB through their song with the same name during the 1980′.
+The first public appearance of the acronym ACAB was in 1977 when a journalist from Newcastle spent the night in prison.
+Eric Partridge documented the acronym written on the prison walls in his book “The Dictionary of Catchphrases.”
+It is noted in the book that the abbreviation dates back to the early 1970s, although the whole meaning of the words it represents (All Cops Are Bastards) comes from the 1920s.
+In the 1980s, the British punk band the 4 Skins popularized the acronym through their song of the same name.

 What is ACAB?

 The catchphrase “All Cops Are Bastards” is often incorporated into prison tattoos in the United Kingdom.
 It is typically written on the fingers, one letter per finger, or as small dots on each finger.
 In modern politics, the acronym ACAB is used by all sides as a way of saying, “All Cops Are Bastards.”
 It is also commonly used by football fans around the world.